ROBIN: a Graph-Theoretic Approach to Reject Outliers in Robust Estimation using Invariants: Graph For Outlier Rejection

-While modern maximum-clique algorithms are becoming faster and more scalable, finding a maximum clique is NP-hard and its runtime often clashes with real-time robotics applications.
-Therefore, when the maximum clique is too expensive to compute, we propose to use the \emph{maximum \core{k}} (defined below) instead, which empirically provides an approximation to the maximum clique, while being much faster (linear-time~\cite{Dasari14-KCorePARK}) to compute.
+Theorem~\ref{thm:inliers-form-clique} implies that we can look for inliers by computing cliques in the \compatibility graph.
+Since we expect to have more \compatible inliers than outliers, we propose to compute the maximum clique,\omitted{\footnote{An alternative approach is to explore all \emph{maximal} cliques, see~\suppMaterial.}} which is shown to work extremely well in practice in Section~\ref{sec:experiments}. \removeRed{While modern maximum-clique algorithms are becoming faster and more scalable, finding a maximum clique is NP-hard and its runtime often clashes with real-time robotics applications.} On the other hand, when the maximum clique is too expensive to compute, we propose to use the \emph{maximum \core{k}} (defined below) instead, which empirically approximates the maximum clique, while being much faster (linear-time~\cite{Dasari14-KCorePARK}) to compute.

 \begin{definition}[\core{k}, {Fig.~\ref{fig:graph}}] A subgraph $\calC_k$ of $\calG$ is called a \emph{\core{k}} if it is the largest subgraph such that all its vertices have \vertex degree (\ie number of incident edges) at least $k$ within $\calC_k$.
 The \emph{core number} $k(i)$ of a \vertex $i$ is defined as the largest $k$ such that $i$ is in $\calC_{k}$.
 The \emph{degeneracy} $k^{\star}(\calG)$ is the largest core number of all vertices in $\calG$. \end{definition}